terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 This repository outlines how 18S rDNA metabarcodes are processed by Teresita M. Porter. **SCVUS** refers to the programs, algorithms, and reference datasets used in this data flow: **S**EQPREP, **C**UTADAPT, **V**SEARCH, **U**SEARCH-UNOISE, **S**ILVA.

 The pipeline begins with raw Illumina MiSeq fastq.gz files with paired-end reads.
 Reads are paired.
 Primers are trimmed.
+All the samples are pooled for a global analysis.
 Reads are dereplicated and denoised producing a reference set of exact sequence variants (ESVs).
-These ESVs are taxonomically assigned using the 18S reference set available from https://github.com/terrimporter/18SClassifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/
+These ESVs are taxonomically assigned using the 18S reference set available from https://github.com/terrimporter/18SClassifier and is used with the RDP Classifier (Wang et al., 2007) available from https://sourceforge.net/projects/rdp-classifier/ .
+The reference set is based on the SILVA 132 SSURef Nr99 dataset (Preuss et al., 2007).

 This data flow has been developed in a modular fashion for easier updating as methods change and improve over time.
 It will be updated on a regular basis so check for the latest version at XXX.